First Church Plant

 We believe that Jesus Christ has existed eternally as the Son of God.
 At a specific point in time, Jesus became a man (the incarnation) in order to reveal God and redeem humanity.
 We believe He was supernaturally conceived of the Holy Spirit and born of a virgin, Mary.
 In His incarnation, He forever possesses both full deity and full humanity in such a way that the properties of each nature are fully retained and undiminished by the union.
 We believe Jesus died on the cross as a substitute for sinful humanity, was buried, rose bodily from the tomb, ascended into Heaven where He ministers on the behalf of those who have trusted in Him, and someday will come again for His own (John 1:18, 8:58, Matt.
 1:23, Col. 1:15-17, 1 Tim.
 1:15, 3:16).

-God the Father and God the Son in terms of divine being, but distinct from the Father and the Son in His personhood.
+We believe that the Holy Spirit is the third person of the Trinity, fully coequal with God the Father and God the Son in terms of divine being, but distinct from the Father and the Son in His personhood.
 We believe the Holy Spirit actively ministers to the world.
 This ministry includes restraining evil, convicting the unsaved of sin and bestowing God’s goodness on mankind.
 We also believe He ministers to every believer in Jesus Christ in numerous ways: regenerating, sealing, indwelling, baptizing into the Body of Christ, and the giving of spiritual gifts.
 Other ministries to believers include filling, assuring, teaching, guiding and comforting (Acts 5:3-4, 2 Thess.
 2:3-9, John 16:7-11, Matt.
 5:45, Tit.
 3:5, Eph.
 1:13, 1 Cor.
 6:19, 12:13, Eph.
 3:20, 1 Cor.
 14, James 5:14, Eph.
 5:18, Rom.
 8:16, 14, John 16:13, 7).

 We believe that God, according to His sovereign will and for His own glory, created the heavens and the earth without the use of pre-existent material.
 We also believe that all living things came into being by the creative act of God and not by a random process.
 Creation has an existence distinct from Him and yet is always dependent on Him (Gen. 2:4, Prov.
 16:4, Acts 17:24, Col. 1:16-17).